Since we started on the Slimming World journey the one thing we’ve realised is this…..

 Using both of your Healthy Extras for Breakfast

-Some people don’t like using all of their healthy extras so early in the day so rather than using normal milk as their HEA they switch to unsweetened almond drink or unsweetened coconut drink.
+In the past many people didn’t like using their Healthy Extras so early in the day so rather than using normal milk, they switch to unsweetened almond drink or unsweetened coconut drink as it is lower in Syns.

 Alternatively a lot of people soak their cereal with some hot water from the kettle, then stir in a plain or flavoured fat free yogurt, throwing in some fruit for some extra speed.